wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-administrative-roles-microsoft-365/includes/3-explore-microsoft-365-admin-roles.md

 :::row-end:::
 :::row:::
   :::column:::
-    Have two to four global admins
+    Only establish two to four global admins.
   :::column-end:::
   :::column:::
-    A global admin's password can only be reset by another global admin.
+    A global administrator's password can only be reset by another global administrator.
 As such, it's recommended that you have at least two global admins in your organization in the event one of the admins experiences an account lockout.

-The global admin has almost unlimited access to your org's settings and most of the data.
+The global administrator has almost unlimited access to your organization's settings and most of its data.
 As such, it's also recommended that you don't have more than four global admins due to the security threat posed from having too many global admins.
   :::column-end:::
 :::row-end:::
 :::row:::
   :::column:::
-    Assign the least permissive role
+    Assign the least permissive role.
   :::column-end:::
   :::column:::
     Assigning the least permissive role means giving admins only the access they need to get the job done.